shmsw25/AmbigQA/README.md

 ## Leaderboard submission guide

-Email [Sewon Min](mailto:sewon@cs.washington.edu) with the following:
+Create a prediction file using the questions on NQ-open test data, and email [Sewon Min](mailto:sewon@cs.washington.edu).

+Please make sure you include the following in the email:

 - test prediction file.
+Make sure that the format is in line with the official evaluation script.
 As you are not supposed to know which subset of NQ-open test set is AmbigNQ, your file should contain predictions for all NQ-open test examples.
 - whether the prediction is in the standard setting or zero-shot setting. i.e. whether the model was trained on AmbigNQ train data or not.
 - the name of the model
 - [optional] dev prediction file and expected dev results.
 This is to double-check there is no unexpected problem.
-- [optional] the institution, link to the paper/code/demo; can be updated later.
+- [optional] the institution, link to the paper/code/demo.
+They can be updated later.

 Notes